RohanNagar/thunder/README.md

 - `PUT` `/users`

   The PUT endpoint is for updating a specific user.
 The body of the request must be JSON that defines the StormUser that is being updated.
 All fields must be present in the JSON, or they will be overridden in the database as `null`.
-Additionally, the username of the user must be the same in order for the PUT to be successful.
+Additionally, the email of the user must be the same in order for the PUT to be successful.

-- `GET` `/users?username=Testy`
+- `GET` `/users?email=Testy`

-  The GET request must set the username query parameter.
+  The GET request must set the email query parameter.
 The response will contain the StormUser JSON object.

-- `DELETE` `/users?username=Testy`
+- `DELETE` `/users?email=Testy`

-  The DELETE request must set the username query parameter.
+  The DELETE request must set the email query parameter.
 The user will be deleted in the database, and the response will contain the StormUser object that was just deleted.

 ## Running Locally
 - Requirements